lueschem/edi/docs/config_management/plugins.rst

        (boolean value :code:`True`).
 If you would like to keep the same proxy settings switch this value to :code:`False`.
 When set to :code:`True`, the proxy settings can be fine tuned according to the table below.
+   * - document_build_setup
+     - To document the build setup of the artifact within the artifact set this value to :code:`True`.
+       As a result the file :code:`/usr/share/doc/edi/build.yml` will be generated.
+By default this feature is switched off (boolean value :code:`False`).
+   * - document_packages
+     - To document the packages of the artifact within the artifact set this value to :code:`True`.
+       As a result the file :code:`/usr/share/doc/edi/packages.yml` will be generated.
+The generated file will contain a list of all packages including version information.
+It is a snapshot of the available packages after the artifact build and will not get updated when new packages get installed using :code:`dpkg` or :code:`apt`.
+       By default this feature is switched off (boolean value :code:`False`).

 The final proxy settings can be customized as follows: